 If the coupon rate exceeds the yield (c>100y), then the bond sells at a premium to par, that is, for more than face value.

-If the coupon rate is less than the yield, (c<100y), then the bond sells at a discount to par, that is, for less than face value.
+If the coupon rate is less than the yield (c<100y) then the bond sells at a discount to par, that is, for less than face value.